 Once you know which contaminants you want to remove from your water, then you will be able to whittle your choices.
 For example, if your water test reveals a high level of bacteria in your water, you may wish to opt for a UV light sterilization filter.
 If your test high for iron, lead or other heavy metals, a unit with the Kinetic Degradation Fluxion (KDF) copper/zinc filter.

-What Type of Whole House System is Best for My Home?
+What Type of System is Best for My Home?

 Now it’s time to start narrowing down your options!
 By now, you are most likely armed with the following knowledge:

-- The Filters You’ll Need: You know what you want to remove from your water; therefore, you have a good idea of the types of filters you will need (to review what the different systems are effective for various contaminants, you can see the tables here).
+- The Filters You’ll Need: You know what you want to remove from your water; therefore, you have a good idea of the types of filters you will need (to review what process is effective for various contaminants, you can see the tables here).
 Here is a brief rundown:

 FILTER TYPE Sediment (Usually the 1st Stage) Granular Activated Carbon (GAC) and Activated Carbon Block Kinetic Degradation Fluxion (KDF) copper/zinc filter Bone Char Carbon WHAT DOES THIS FILTER REMOVE?
 Sand, Rust, Silt, Dust, Grit, Dirt - Generally speaking, large particles Chemical contaminants such as Chlorine and Chloramines, Herbicides, Insecticides, and Solvents, Volatile Organic Chemicals (VOC), Trihalomethanes (THMs), cloudiness, foul or bad tastes and/or odors.
 Heavy Metals, Chromium, Hydrogen Sulfide ("rotten egg" smell), Magnesium, Mercury, Calcium Carbonate, Arsenic, Iron, Lead, Algae, Sulfur, Viruses, Fungi, Chlorine, Microorganisms, Aluminum and more.
 This stage is focused on capturing heavy metal contaminants.
 Fluoride (Note: Reverse Osmosis is also effective for removing fluoride).
 Can also remove Copper, Arsenic, Lead, Cadmium, Radioactive Particles such as Strontium, Vanadium, and Uranium, and also Trihalomethanes (THMs)

 - Maintenance/Filter Life: Another thing to consider is how often you will be changing your filters.
-Fortunately, most of the whole house water filter systems do not require that much in the way of maintenance; nonetheless, you will still have to change the filters according to the manufacturer’s recommendations.
-This is when you may ask yourself if a filtration system that boasts a filter set-up that will be good for 100,000 gallons of filtered water, with the filters lasting from 6-12 months (such as the 3-Stage Express Water Whole House Water Filter, which runs about $400 or so).
-Or do you want to save a little money up-front and have a system good for about 35,000 gallons before needing to change out the filters in 6 months (such as the iSpring WCB320 we have noted earlier)?Of course, there are some units that state a 10-Year, 1,000,000 Gallon capacity such as the Aquasana Whole House Water Filter (which runs approximately $900 or so).
+Fortunately, most of these products do not require that much in the way of maintenance; nonetheless, you will still have to change the filters according to the manufacturer’s recommendations.
+This is when you may ask yourself if a product that boasts a filter set-up that will be good for 100,000 gallons of filtered water, with the filters lasting from 6-12 months (such as the Home Master 3-Stage model, which runs about $450 or so).
+Or do you want to save a little money up-front and have something good for about 35,000 gallons before needing to change out the filters in 6 months (such as the iSpring WGB32B we have noted earlier)?Of course, there are some units that state a 10-Year, 1,000,000 Gallon capacity such as the Aquasana (which runs approximately $900 or so).

 There are actually two answers to that question, and depending on your “DIY” skills (and desire), rest assured that this is not a terribly difficult task!
 If you love working on your house and doing home improvement projects, you will be able to install the typical system in a few hours (once you have everything you need on hand!).